 Coolhand Jax: Totally!
 When I was in my final semester, around a year ago, I had a moment where I was driving somewhere and just totally broke down and freaked out about what I was going to do with my life.
 I had been working different jobs all throughout college and I was just terrified of the 9 to 5 lifestyle, doing something soulless or living for the weekend or any of that.

-Meanwhile, I was looking at a lot of student loan debt and applying frantically for jobs that I didn’t want and that didn’t want me.
+Meanwhile, I was looking at a lot of student loan debt with no chance at getting any online payday loans and applying frantically for jobs that I didn’t want and that didn’t want me.
 All I really wanted to do was make music.
 That’s when I decided I was going to finish school early and go on a trip for a while, and that maybe I could push the limits of consumption or find some opportunity that wasn’t dreadful or some new kind of joy I wasn’t aware of or prove something to myself.
 In retrospect, I guess it was sort of a Siddartha-like experience [laughs]; I was barely eating and made it a point to accumulate nothing material the entire time I was gone.

 It was very much about uncovering the forgotten beauty of idleness.
 I thought about naming the EP Coolhand Jax & the Forgotten Beauty of Idleness to be kitschy but I thought it sounded too much like a Smashing Pumpkins album or something [laughs].
 There is a Bertrand Russel essay from like 1935 called In Praise of Idleness that I just fucking love, where he basically says “yo, why are we living in a world where most people are overworked, and other people live on the street because they can’t find work at all?
 Why are these people overworking themselves to make things that solve problems that don’t even exist?
 Why do we place so much value on the virtue of work and virtually none on the virtue of leisure?
 Why do only the well-off get to enjoy substantial leisure?
 Why do we subjugate virtually no time to just living?”